 Upper School Summer Reading

-The reading questions on Hate U Give, posted below, are provided as a guide to get the most out of the novel and to begin to think about the complex ideas that it raises.
-We recommend that you write answers to the questions for two reasons: first, processing your thoughts on paper as you read helps to get you involved and to stay involved in the book; and second, thinking of ideas and writing them down helps them stick in your mind.
-These notes will not be graded, but writing responses will help you contribute to the class discussions and do well on the first assessment in your English class.
+All students must purchase the required book for their grade level, read it over the summer, and bring the book to school on the first day in August.
+The English teachers have provided reading guides in the form of inquiries.
+They’re designed to help you begin to think about some of the complex ideas in the summer reading books.
+We recommend that you write responses for two reasons: first, processing thoughts on paper that you pick up while reading helps you to get involved and to stay involved in the book; and second, thinking of ideas and writing them down helps them stick in your mind.
+These notes will not be graded, but writing responses will help you contribute to the class discussions and also help when you take the summer reading test.